 Regarding the Hawramani people – are they not Kurds?
 How come you write: “Like the Kurds around them, the Hawrami people are largely Sunni Muslims.” ?
 Do you consider yourself as Hawramani and not as a Hawramani-Kurd?

-The cultural and linguistic evidence suggests that Hawramis are descended from the Persians of Gilan.
-They are most closely related to the Zaza people of Turkey, who are also descended from the people of that area (the lower edge of the Caspian Sea).
-On the other hand, Kurds are a separate race who inhabited the borderlands between Persia, Turkey and Arabia.
+The cultural and linguistic evidence suggests that Hawramis are descended from the people of Gilan, who themselves are a mix of South Caucasians (Georgians, Armenians, etc.) and Persians.
+Hawramis are closely related to the Zaza people of Turkey, who are also descended from the people of that area.
+On the other hand, Kurds are a separate race who inhabited the borderlands between Persia, Turkey and Arabia and who probably came from South East Persia.

 Below is a representation of the migration of the original “Kurds” out of Fars province in Iran, perhaps between 600 and 1000 CE.
 They settled in that oval area and mixed with Arabs and other original inhabitants.

 Below is a representation of the origins of the Hawrami and Zaza people.
-The came out of the Western edge of the Caspian Sea and settled in Hawraman and Dersim as a separate race from the Kurds.
+They came out of the south-western coast of the Caspian Sea and settled in Hawraman and Dersim as a separate race from the Kurds.
 I know that most Kurds, Hawramis and Zaza are unaware of these facts so that they think the label “Kurd” applies to them.
-The origins of the Hawrami and Zaza people were only worked out by scholars in the past 50 years.
-Vladimir Minorsky spoke of his theory of Hawramis coming out of Gilan, and another scholar whose name I cannot remember worked out the relationship between the Zaza language and the Daylam area of Iran.
+The origins of the Hawrami and Zaza people were only worked out by scholars in the past 100 years.
+Vladimir Minorsky spoke of his theory of Hawramis coming out of Gilan, and another scholar whose name I cannot remember worked out the relationship between the Zaza language of Turkey and the Daylam area of Iran.
 The extreme similarity between the Zaza and the Hawrami languages, their similarity to the Caspian languages (Gilaki, Mazandarani), and their extreme difference from Kurdish, all made Western scholars realize that they are in reality non-Kurdish languages coming out of the Western Caspian.

 I am aware that today in this era of Kurdish nationalism it is rather politically incorrect to suggest that the Hawramis are not Kurds.
 But that is what the facts suggest.